chang3s/Shoplifting-Detector/README.md

 ## Model training && Evaluation

-The model was trained in the AWS-SageMaker  environment, on instance of ec2 p3.2xlarge and for machine learning implementation TensorFlow ,Keras Python,OpenCV.
+The model was trained in the PyCharm environment and for machine learning implementation TensorFlow ,Keras Python,OpenCV.

 We try the Adam optimization algorithm with the common value for parameters beta 1 beta 2, epsilon as show in the table